DataManagementLab/sgxv2-analytical-query-processing-benchmarks/Scan-Micro-Benchmarks/README.md

 - Intel SGX PSW for Linux (tested with version 2.21)
 - Linux OS (tested with Ubuntu 22.04.3 LTS, Kernel 6.5)
 - Dependencies: cmake, GCC and G++ 12, Python 3, pip, Git
-- Python package as defined in `requirements.txt`
+- Python packages as defined in `requirements.txt`

 ## Build
 To build the code, run the following commands in the top-level directory: